joshuabuster/links-reviews/README.md

 # Links-Reviews

 Links-Reviews is a place to read about and review golf courses in the greater Los Angeles area.
 When a user is NOT logged in, they can see a list of courses in the area.
-When a user logs in, they can write a review about their experence at a course on the list.
+When a user logs in, they can write a review about their experience at a course on the list.
 They can also add courses not on the list and write reviews about them and their experiences while visiting them.

 # Screenshots: